cs480x-22c/a2-DataVis-5Ways/README.md

 A slight knock is that some small features were missing, such as being able to show a legend for the sizes(might be wrong but i looked for almost 1/2 hour).

-I would use this afain if I neede to get a really good scatter plot really fast.
+I would use this again if I needed to get a good scatter plot really fast.

 No data manipulation was needed.(really similar to flourish but slightly worse)